Why Can’t Interpreters Use Digital Notes?

 • Data Breaches: Storing notes on devices can expose sensitive information to hacking or unauthorised access.

-• Cloud Synchronisation: Many apps automatically sync to the cloud, creating additional vulnerabilities if encryption is insufficient.
+• Cloud sync: Many apps automatically sync to the cloud, creating more vulnerabilities if encryption is weak.

 For example, a medical interpreter working in a hospital may inadvertently breach patient confidentiality if their digital notes are accessed without permission.